 If you seek teaching opportunities abroad that combine a great international experience with an opportunity to make and save good money, South Korea will be hard to beat.
 With a population of 50 million crowded into a landmass the size of Indiana, South Korea is relatively small by the standards of East Asia yet it represents one of the largest and most lucrative job markets in the world for teaching English abroad.

 English teachers in South Korea can typically expect to receive benefits like free housing and a salary that enables most to save $1000 a month after expenses.
-In addition, English teachers get to experience life in the one of the most dynamic & modern societies on earth that combines thousands of years of history & culture with ultra-cosmopolitan cities like Seoul & Busan.
+In addition, English teachers get to experience life in the one of the most dynamic and modern societies on earth that combines thousands of years of history and culture with ultra-cosmopolitan cities like Seoul and Busan.
 Tack on benefits like paid vacation and easy proximity to other countries in Asia and you can see why Korea has become one of the most popular countries for teaching English in Asia.